-IEEE Fellow José Carlos Pedro is a Full Professor at Portugal’s University of Aveiro and a Senior Research Scientist at the Institute of Telecommunications, where he leads the Wireless Circuits and Systems’ research group.
+José Carlos Pedro is a Full Professor at University of Aveiro, Portugal, and President of the Institute of Telecommunications, where he also leads the Wireless Circuits and Systems’ research group.
 His main scientific interests include nonlinear analysis techniques, active device modeling and the analysis and design of various nonlinear microwave circuits, in particular highly linear mixers and multicarrier power amplifiers.

-Pedro is editor-in-chief of IEEE Transactions on Microwave Theory and Technology, and leading author of Intermodulation Distortion in Microwave and Wireless Circuits (Artech House, 2003), He has contributed more than 200 book chapters and peer-reviewed papers and conference presentations.
-He served on the IEEE Portuguese MTT/AP/ED Joint Chapter and the MTT-11-Microwave Measurements’ Technical Committee, and on organizing and technical program committees of a number of major conferences. of his field, namely, the MTT-IMS and the EuMC.
+Pedro was editor-in-chief of IEEE Transactions on Microwave Theory and Technology, and leading author of Intermodulation Distortion in Microwave and Wireless Circuits (Artech House, 2003) and Nonlinear Circuit Simulation and Modeling – Fundamentals for Microwave Design (Cambridge University Press, 2018), He has contributed more than 200 peer-reviewed papers and conference presentations.
+He served on the IEEE Portuguese MTT/AP/ED Joint Chapter and the MTT-11-Microwave Measurements’ Technical Committee, and on organizing and technical program committees of a number of major conferences of his field, namely, the MTT-IMS and the EuMC.

 He received his diploma, doctoral and habilitation degrees in electronics and telecommunications engineering, from the University of Aveiro, where he has taught since 1993.